 - 1 teaspoon cumin seeds

-- 1 teaspoon coriander seed
+- 1 teaspoon coriander seeds

 - 2 teaspoons chili powder

-- 2 Tablespoons palm sugar
+- 2 tablespoons palm sugar

-- 2 Tablespoons tomato paste
+- 2 tablespoons tomato paste

-- 2 kaffir lime leaves
+- 2 kaffir lime leaves, torn into pieces

 - 2 tablespoons water, if needed to achieve the desired consistency

 - Prep Your Ingredients: Begin by preparing your ingredients to ensure a smooth blending process.
 Peel the garlic, shallots, and ginger, and roughly chop the shallots.
 Remove the tough outer layers from the lemongrass and chop roughly to make it easier to blend.
 Soak the dried red chilies in warm water until they soften, then drain them.

 - Combine Ingredients in Food Processor: Place the prepared garlic, lemongrass, shallots, ginger, softened dried red chilies, red serrano pepper, cumin seeds, coriander seeds, chili powder, fish sauce (or its substitutes), palm sugar, tomato paste, and kaffir lime leaves into the bowl of a food processor.